 Skip to content

-I have an interdisciplinary background in Anthropology, Sociology and Development Studies, completing my undergraduate and postgraduate studies at Durham University and the Institute of Development Studies, University of Sussex.
+I have an interdisciplinary background in Anthropology, Sociology and Development Studies, completing my studies at Durham University and the Institute of Development Studies, University of Sussex.

-I have been working as a research assistant with the Contextual Safeguarding Programme since September 2019.
-I currently work on a variety of projects, including: exploring the use of Contextual Safeguarding approaches across youth offending services; and Contextual Safeguarding: The Next Chapter, understanding the individual, contextual, structural and legal scaffolds required to ethically implement and sustain a Contextual Safeguarding approach
+I have been with the Contextual Safeguarding Programme since September 2019, working on a variety of projects with statutory child protection services, schools, the VCS and youth justice.
+All of which aimed to understand and support the individual, contextual, structural and legal scaffolds required to ethically implement and sustain a Contextual Safeguarding approach.